latifabu/Microservices/README.md

 - Resume the container with `docker start`
 - `docker rm <id>` to delete the container of the image
 - Delete container `docker rm`
-- `docker logs <container id> `
+- `docker logs <container id> `will show logs for that container if it's run in detached mode
+- docker rm 6c58770eea46

 ### Benefirs of docker:
 - Flexibility, can be used on all operating systems very easily.
 - Cost-Effectiveness with Fast Deployment
 - Mobility
 - Consistent enivronment
-kernel is a layer: that allows your applications to connect to your hardware the windows ui, applications, etc
+- kernel is a layer: that allows your applications to connect to your hardware, windows ui, applications, etc
-Kernel is layered

 ### Hosting static website with Nginx using docker
+- `docker exec -it <container-id>` sh this is essentially SSH'ing into the container. `exec = execute`, `-it = interact`, `sh = shell`.
+Running bash instead
+- `docker cp <file.name> <containerid>:<path>/<file.name>`
 - copy the index.html from localhost to
 - to default location of nginx
 - `cd /usr/share/nginx/html`
--
 - git bash is sometimes an issue, close the terminal again and run as admin
+- run `apt-get update -y && apt-get upgrade -y`
+- Then `apt-get install nano -y`
+- sudo nano `index.html`
+- Make changes to the `index.html`
 - To copy the index.html to the container
 - `docker cp index.html peaceful_snyder:/usr/share/nginx/html/index.html` what i used for nginx
 - `docker cp index.html <id or name>:<path>/<file.name>`
+- check browswer to see

 ### Saving image on dockerhub
 - run `docker commit <id or name>` e.g.`docker commit peaceful_snyder`